Steward

 Accounting and maintenance records should reconcile loosely

-QuickBooks or another accounting system remains the financial source of truth.
+QuickBooks or another accounting system remains the financial record.
 Steward should preserve maintenance context around the same invoices.

 The goal is not to replace accounting; it is to add building memory.